Eurydia/notes-on-clean-programming-language/src/contents/index.md

 ---

-## Chapter III: Defining New Types
+## Defining New Types

 As a strongly typed language, every object and function in CLEAN has a type.
 The basic can be extended with algebraic types, record types, abstract types and synonym types.

 New types can only be defined on the global level.

-### 3.1 Algebraic Data Types
+### Algebraic Data Types

-#### 3.1.1 Defining An Algebraic Data Type
+#### Defining An Algebraic Data Type

 An algebraic data type introduces a new data structure and a constructor.